Please take a look at our welcome video on the 'About us' page. We hope you enjoy the virtual tour of our wonderful school!

 Reading Shed

-We are absolutely delighted with our new outdoor library - reading shed.
-We had a grand opening on Thursday 18th January with the help of our Year 6 Reading Shed Volunteers.
-Within minutes of its opening the children were choosing books to read and making good use of it, spending even more time reading for pleasure.
+We are absolutely delighted with our new outdoor library - The Reading Shed.
+We had a grand opening with the help of our Year 6 Reading Shed Volunteers.
+Within minutes of its opening, the children were choosing books to read and making good use of it - spending even more time reading for pleasure.
 At Edith Moorhouse, we want all our children to have a love of books and this is just one of the many ways that we aim to foster a passion for reading.

 Whilst an outdoor library is fantastic, we are currently in the process of planning and fundraising for a new whole school library to support our drive to get every child reading and loving books.